Juan Francisco de Cárdenas: Career

 After receiving a law degree, he entered the diplomatic service at 22 as chargé d'affaires in Lisbon.
 In 1917, after a term in Mexico, he came to the United States serving as first secretary and counselor of the Spanish embassy in Washington, D.C. in the 1920s, and as chamberlain to King Alfonso XIII.
-He then served as Minister to Bucharest, the capital of Romania.
+He then served as Minister in Bucharest, the capital of Romania.

 During the Second Republic, he was Spanish ambassador to Japan from 1931 to 1932, followed by ambassador in Washington, D.C. between 1932 and 1934.
 His appointment was met favorably in the United States, and a luncheon was given in his honor at the Newport, Rhode Island home of Mrs. Duncan E. Cameron.
 Among the attendees were Juan Riaño y Gayangos, the former Spanish diplomat who had married an American socialite and heiress.

 After Washington, he served as ambassador to the French Republic between 1934 and 1936.
 After the coup d'état of July 1936 that began the Civil War, it did not take long before he joined the rebels.
 Despite initially maintaining the appearance of respect for the Republican order, he did everything possible to sabotage the request for weapons that had been made to the French head of government Léon Blum, delaying the processing of the request, which nevertheless was formalized on July 20.
 José Giral sent Fernando de los Ríos, who was in Geneva, to reinforce the request and to deal with the succession of resignations in the embassy.
 Cárdenas presented his resignation on July 23.

 An aristocrat with monarchical inclinations, he was sent to perform the functions of informal diplomatic representative of the Francoist side in the United States, as "representative of the National government."
 He boasted of the change of editorial line favorable to Franco of La Nueva España publication from September 1937, pointing it out as his own merit.
 At the end of the war, he was again made Ambassador to the United States in 1939.
 He served as Ambassador until 1947 when he relinquished his post "as a result of the December, 1946 United Nations vote that demanded the replacement of the Franco regime with one 'deriving its authority from the governed' and recommended that all member nations recall their ambassadors from Madrid."
 After leaving the United States, he became rector of Spain's School of Diplomacy, holding that position until 1957 while remaining honorary director until his death in 1966.